A simple testing framework for command line applications

 Output lines ending with a space and the keyword (re) are matched as Perl-compatible regular expressions.

 Lines ending with a space and the keyword (glob) are matched with a glob-like syntax.
 The only special characters supported are * and ?.
 Both characters can be escaped using \, and the backslash can be escaped itself.

 Output lines ending with either of the above keywords are always first matched literally with actual command output.

 Lines ending with a space and the keyword (no-eol) will match actual output that doesn’t end in a newline.

 Actual output containing unprintable characters are escaped and suffixed with a space and the keyword (esc).
 Lines matching unprintable output must also contain the keyword.

 cram-0.5.tar.gz (22 KB, requires Python 2.4-2.7 or Python 3.1-3.2)

 $ pip install cram

-Or you can install Cram using GNU make:
+Or you can install Cram the old fashioned way: